 I am Jordan Wagge, the PI of Avila’s Cognition Lab (also called Wagge Lab).
-We currently have two main lines of research, described below:
+We currently have three main lines of research, described below:

 Food cognition.
-A developing area of research in the lab is food cognition; through this line of research, we seek to understand how cognitive mechanisms contribute to and interact with food and eating behaviors.
+A developing area of research in the lab is food cognition; through this line of research, we seek to understand how cognitive mechanisms contribute to and interact with food, hunger, and eating.
 This has primarily involved perceptual manipulations and judgments, and manipulations of subjective socioeconomic status (mostly failed conceptual replications).

 I will supervise student thesis work in any three of these areas.
 I am also currently accepting new students to my lab.
 Please fill out this form and return it to firstname.lastname@example.org if you are interested in doing research in any of our labs at Avila.